Moonpig/tech-test-node-backend/README.md

 ## Notes

-We have provided a notes file `NOTES.md` for any notes that you wish to add that could help your application such as explaining why you've made certain decisions.
+We have provided a notes file `NOTES.md` for any notes that you wish to add that could help your application such as explaining why you've made certain decisions or any incomplete aspects of your solution.

 Please note we appreciate that your free time is important and feel that doing less "well" is preferable to doing more "less well".
 With this in mind if you feel that your code is unfinished please leave some notes explaining what you'd do given more time.
 We'll be more than happy to review this.